tests-always-included/fid-promise/README.md

 Attach a callback to both the list of success and error callbacks.
 The callback should always be called when the promise is completed.
 Returns `promise`.

-### `Promise.debug` and `promise.debug`
+### `FidPromise.debug` and `promise.debug`

 If either are defined and are truthy, then debug messages will start being sent to the console.
-If `Promise.debug` is truthy then all promises will get debugged and `promise.debug` will debug just a single promise.
+If `FidPromise.debug` is truthy then all promises will get debugged and `promise.debug` will debug just a single promise.

 You can also set `.debug` to a callback that will be passed a single string parameter if you wish to implement your own logging mechanism.